Cuba: Music

-Cuban music is very rich and is the most commonly known expression of Cuban culture.
+Cuban music is rich and is the most commonly known expression of Cuban culture.
 The central form of this music is son, which has been the basis of many other musical styles like "Danzón de nuevo ritmo", mambo, cha-cha-chá and salsa music.
 Rumba ("de cajón o de solar") music originated in the early Afro-Cuban culture, mixed with Spanish elements of style.
-The Tres was invented in Cuba from Spanish cordophone instruments models (the instrument is actually a fusion of elements from the Spanish guitar and lute).
+The tres was invented in Cuba from Spanish cordophone instruments models (the instrument is actually a fusion of elements from the Spanish guitar and lute).
 Other traditional Cuban instruments are of African origin, Taíno origin, or both, such as the maracas, güiro, marímbula and various wooden drums including the mayohuacán.

 Popular Cuban music of all styles has been enjoyed and praised widely across the world.
 Cuban classical music, which includes music with strong African and European influences, and features symphonic works as well as music for soloists, has received international acclaim thanks to composers like Ernesto Lecuona.
 Havana was the heart of the rap scene in Cuba when it began in the 1990s.
-In December 2012, the director of the Cuban Music Institute, Orlando Vistel, threatened to bar sexually explicit songs and music videos from public radio and television.

 Dance

-Cuban culture encompasses a wide range of dance forms.
+The culture encompasses a wide range of dance forms.
 Danzón was the official musical genre and dance of Cuba.
 Mambo music and dance developed originally in Cuba, with further significant developments by Cuban musicians in Mexico and the US.
-The cha-cha-cha is another dance of Cuban origin, while the Cuban bolero originated in Santiago de Cuba in the last quarter of the 19th century.
+The cha-cha-cha is another dance of Cuban origin, while the Cuban bolero originated in Santiago de Cuba in the 19th century.
 Concert dance is supported by the government and includes internationally renowned companies such as the Ballet Nacional de Cuba.

-Salsa dancing originated in Cuba and Cuban salsa is danced around the world.
+Salsa dancing originated in Cuba, and Cuban salsa is danced around the world.